The Fast Growth of Veganism

 Five prospective studies involving more than 76,000 participants suggested that vegetarians were 25% less likely to die from heart disease.
 Eating nuts, whole grains and legumes helps keep your blood sugar levels steady, reduce bad cholesterol levels and protect your heart.

 However, vegans and vegetarians need to minimise the consumption of refined carbohydrates and starches like potatoes, white rice and white-flour products as these foods can increase the risk for heart attack and diabetes.

 Some studies suggested that vegetarians were 50% less likely to catch type 2 diabetes compared to non-vegetarians.
 The risk for type 2 diabetes is higher among overweight people.
 Vegans and vegetarians are usually less likely to suffer from obesity, therefore they are at lower risk of suffering from type 2 diabetes.

 The risks of A Vegan Diet

 A Vegan or vegetarian diet can be healthier options for most of us.
 Nevertheless, there are some common concerns that being a vegan or vegetarian may deprive your body of certain nutrients such as:

 According to EPIC-Oxford study, 75% of vegans get less than recommended daily intake of calcium, therefore the risk of bone fractures are relatively high among vegans.
-Vegans are highly recommended to eat vegetables such as bok choy, broccoli, chinese cabbage, collards and kale.
-These are the vegan sources of calcium.
+Vegans are highly recommended to eat calcium-rich-vegetables like bok choy, broccoli, chinese cabbage, collards and kale.

 Vitamin B12, D and K